devbookhq/devbook-extension-admin-node/README.md

 // Delete indexed data.
 // Arguments:
-// - Data index from where you want to delete the data.
+// - Data index from where you want to delete the all the data. await devbook.delete('indexName');
-// - IDs of entries in the index. await devbook.delete('indexName', ['entryID-1', 'entryID-2']);

 // Read a single entry from an index.
 // Arguments: